rodrigopcoelho/rodrigopcoelho/test.md

 <img alt="Hand Wave Emoji" src="https://i.ibb.co/XW2xZvG/Hand-Wave.gif" width='40' align="left"/><h2>Hey there!
 I'm Rodrigo Coelho</h2>

+<h3 align="center">Full-Stack Developer with extensive experience as a front-end and web designer, with a degree in Technology and Communication.
+I have experience in various projects.
+The ability to quickly learn and apply new technologies is one of my strongest assets.
+A degree and an intensive bootcamp taught me the importance of priorities and teamwork.
+I am a diligent, creative, and curious professional who always enjoys learning more.
+I have a positive approach and enjoy challenges that allow me to enhance my skills.</h3>
 <!-- ## 👋 &nbsp;Hey there!
 I'm Rodrigo Coelho-->

 ### 👨🏻‍💻 &nbsp;About Me